dongheenam/dongheenam.info/content/courses/jpn-maths-1/functions/functions-and-graphs/1-introduction.md

 ## Functions

 {{% mn %}}{{% img loc="sidenote" src="courses/jpn-maths-1/functions/functions-and-graphs/function_machine2.svg" %}} The function acting as a 'black box'.
 Figure by [Wvbailey](https://en.wikipedia.org/wiki/Function_(mathematics)#/media/File:Function_machine2.svg) via Wikipedia. {{% /mn %}}
 The word *function* comes from the Latin word meaning *to perform*.
-Following its name, a mathematical function *acts on* a number to do certain calculations. {{% sn 35 %}}Also, the traditional Chinese/Japanese translation of functions is "函数", which means *box numbers*.
+Following its name, a mathematical function *acts on* a number to do pre-defined calculations. {{% sn 35 %}}Also, the traditional Chinese/Japanese translation of functions is "函数", which means *box numbers*.
 I think this translation encapsulates the nature of a function as a 'black box' so well!{{% /sn %}}

 {{% box %}}